Turn standup blockers into action, automatically

 Dailybot changes the path.
 When a teammate flags a blocker inside their standup, Dailybot recognizes the signal and acts on it the same minute.
 Create a Jira, Linear, or ClickUp ticket.
 Notify the engineering lead.
 Escalate after N hours if it's still open.
 The blocker doesn't wait.

-How Dailybot turns a blocker in chat into a resolved ticket — before the day ends
+How Dailybot turns a blocker in chat into an actionable signal for the whole team

 Your team already runs a daily standup.
 Blockers already get flagged there.
 Dailybot is what connects that signal to action, without asking anyone to change how they work.